Net Working Capital: What It Is & How To Calculate It

 (Current Assets) / (Current Liabilities)

-How to Increase Your Net Working Capital
+Ways To Increase Net Working Capital

-1. Sell Long-Term Assets for Cash
+1. Sell Some Long-term Assets for Cash

 Long-term assets such as equipment and machinery are not considered current assets.
-If your company has unused long-term assets like old office equipment, consider selling them for cash.
-This will increase your NWC since cash is a current asset while equipment is a long-term asset and isn’t included in the NWC formula.
+If your company has unused long-term assets like old equipment, consider selling them for cash if those assets are still in good condition.
+Cash is a current asset and counts toward your net working capital.

 2. Increase Inventory Turnover

-3. Refinance Short-Term Debt with Long-Term Debt
+3. Refinance Into Longer-term Debt